timescale/docs.timescale.com-content/getting-started/scaling-out.md

 SELECT attach_data_node('node3', hypertable => 'conditions');
 ```

-Once the data node has been attached, any new rows added will also be
+Once the data node has been attached, any new chunks will also be
-distributed to the hypertable partition on the new data node.
+distributed to the hypertable on the new data node.

 In a similar way, if you want to remove a data node from a distributed
 hypertable, you can use [`detach_data_node`][detach_data_node].